Become a Peer Tutor

 - All tutoring positions are held for one semester only.
 An offer of continued employment will be contingent upon multiple factors, including: scheduling needs and/or course demands, satisfactory job performance, punctuality/attendance, evaluations, as well as maintaining minimum job requirements.

-Please note: At this time, we are not accepting applications for students who would like to tutor in Mathematics or Modern Language courses.
+We are not accepting applications for students who would like to tutor in Mathematics or Modern Language courses.
 Students interested in tutoring Mathematics should contact the Math Center at (631) 420-2217 and students interested in tutoring Modern Languages should contact the Language Center at (631) 420-2192.